robinmalik/PSPlex/README.md

 # Getting Started:

 1. Install the module from the PowerShell Gallery: `Install-Module -Name PSPlex`.
 2. Run: `Set-PlexConfiguration`.
 You will be prompted to enter your Plex account name and password.
+If you have MFA enabled, add `,` to the end of your password followed by the code.
     * To inspect the code for this function, see: [Set-PlexConfiguration.ps1](/Source/Public/Set-PlexConfiguration.ps1).
 3. Try a command from the 'Simple Examples' below.